FormulaFX™: Innovative Friction Products

 Modern brake pad formulations are a mix of many ingredients, which can be classified in 5 categories: fibers, fillers, friction modifiers, phenolic resin, steel wool and other metals.
-Together with inorganic materials like clays, rubber and abrasives like aluminum oxide, graphite and cokes belong to Friction Modifiers.
+Together with inorganic materials like clays, rubber and abrasives like aluminum oxide, graphite and cokes belong to friction modifying products and materials.
 Depending on applications being non-asbestos organics (mainly Asia, North and South America), low steel (mainly Europe) and semi-metallic, the carbonaceous fraction can represent up to 25% in weight of friction materials.
 Regarding the carbonaceous aspect, formulators are using a mix of calcined petroleum coke (CPC), synthetic graphite and natural graphite to balance the specific performance of each individual ingredient.
-The Superior Graphite FormulaFX™ product line covers the full spectrum of carbonaceous materials which are used in organic as well as sintered brake pads or linings.
+The Superior Graphite FormulaFXTM friction product line covers the full spectrum of carbonaceous friction materials which are used in organic as well as sintered brake pads or linings.

 Natural graphite can be divided in 2 categories: amorphous and flake.
 Amorphous graphite is a micro-crystalline material, whereas flake graphite is macro-crystalline.
 Both have good lubrication properties allowing an adjustment of the CoF.
 However both have relatively low purity in the range with a maximum of 85% for amorphous (Mexican origin for example) and 95% for flake (mainly Chinese origin).
 This will limit future usage due to increased regulations, especially on SiO2, which is classified as a carcinogen.